codepr/codepr.github.io/_posts/2025-01-01-dogfight-server-elixir.md

 ## The player process

-After the accept has been successfully performed, the `player_spec/2` call provides all that's required to the `Horde.DynamicSupervisor` to spawn a `Dogfight.Player` process somewhere in the cluster.
-Conceptually it's nothing more then a connection state, and thus it's pretty trivial:
+After the accept has been successfully performed, the `player_spec/2` call provides all that's required for the `Horde.DynamicSupervisor` to spawn a `Dogfight.Player` process somewhere in the cluster.
+Conceptually it's nothing more than a connection state, and thus it's pretty trivial.
+The registration of each PID to the game server can be a little cumbersome later on, and it may be a good opportunity to explore some pub-sub based solution such as the one shipped by [Phoenix](https://hexdocs.pm/phoenix_pubsub/Phoenix.PubSub.html); for the time being it's ok to keep things simple.

 ```elixir
 defmodule Dogfight.Player do